-The presence of multiple or multifocal tumours is an important clue to a cancerization or field-effect phenomenon, potentiated by radiotherapy, alcohol, and various forms of tobacco use.19-23 Multifocality is defined as separate foci of tumour in the same organ, while multicentricity is defined as multiple tumours in separate organs/sites (e.g., hypopharynx, larynx, oral cavity).
+The presence of multiple or multifocal tumours is an important clue to a cancerization or field-effect phenomenon, potentiated by radiotherapy, alcohol, and various forms of tobacco use.
+Multifocality is defined as separate foci of tumour in the same organ, while multicentricity is defined as multiple tumours in separate organs/sites (e.g., hypopharynx, larynx, oral cavity).
 These designations apply to primary tumours, not metastases, and require histologic confirmation that tumour is present.
 In some cases, it may not be possible to determine whether there is direct extension or a new primary (hypopharynx and supraglottis).
-Similarly, it may not be possible to determine whether a fragmented specimen may contain multifocal tumours sites.
-By inference, using 10 millimetres (mm) of uninvolved mucosa between invasive tumours may be a useful guide to suggest multifocality when there is more than one tumour present.
+Similarly, it may not be possible to determine whether a fragmented specimen may contain multifocal tumours.
+At present, there is no defining distance of intervening, normal, uninvolved mucosa between tumour sites.
+By inference, using 10 mm of uninvolved mucosa between invasive tumours may be a useful guide to suggest multifocality when there is more than one tumour present.
 Specimens should be carefully examined both macroscopically and microscopically to determine whether multiple tumours are present, as patients with multiple tumours tend to have a worse overall long-term prognosis.
+Specimens should be carefully examined by multiple tumours tend to have a worse overall long-term prognosis.